johnnywell/snowman/README.md

 # Snow Man Labs Test - Python

-This is a description and guide on how to use my solution for this test. follow along to read the entire test description down bellow.
+This is a guide on how to use my solution for this test. follow along to read the entire test description down bellow.

 ## Getting Started